crissxross/crissxross-site/src/content/archive/remixworx.md

 Remixworx was a collaborative creative space for remixing visual poetry, e-poetry, playable media, animation, art, music, spoken word, texts and more.
 Initiated by Randy Adams (1951-2014) in 2006, it grew to number more than 500 individual creative works.
 I was an active member from 2007 to 2013 and contributed more than 100 works, mainly in Flash.

-R3M1XW0RX is a tribute to the creativity, generosity and unique spirit of Randy Adams, aka runran, (1951-2014).
+Remixworx is a tribute to the creativity, generosity and unique spirit of Randy Adams, aka runran, (1951-2014).